dgmouris/dgmouris.github.io/_posts/2016-09-07-What-is-ansible.md

 In future posts, I will go into more elaboration about how Ansible differs from Salt, Jenkins and Fabric.

-In conclusion this is a short introduction to what ansible is, and what are similar technologies to ansible.
+This was a short introduction to what ansible is, and what are similar technologies to ansible.
+I will be posting more tutorials on ansible as well as other technology topics.

 I hope you enjoyed my post, if you want to reach out please contact me via email or linkedin.